Mike Brewer: Wheeler Dealers

 In October 2003, Brewer was hired by the Discovery Channel to present their new motoring show, which was to be titled Wheeler Dealers.
 Upon its launch, the programme was met with success, and featured Edd China as co-host and mechanic.
 Following changes to the show's production, China stepped down as co-host in 2017 and was replaced by Ant Anstead.

 In 2013, a spin off of Wheeler Dealers was created called Wheeler Dealers - Trading Up.
 The show featured Brewer travelling around the world buying and selling various cars to reach a final goal of owning a supercar.

 January 2020 saw the premier on the Discovery Channel of spin off series Wheeler Dealers: Dream Car.
 Mike Brewer and former Formula 1 mechanic Marc "Elvis" Priestly help car owners trade up their unwanted vehicles to get them the car of their dreams.

 Business career

 In addition to his TV career, Brewer is still active in the car industry, opening Mike Brewer Motors in 2012.
-The dealership is based in Sheffield and was nominated for Autotrader dealership of the year in 2022.
+The dealership, which has now closed permanently, was based in Sheffield and was nominated for Autotrader dealership of the year in 2022.
 He has also launched the only annual awards for used car dealers in the UK.